Installing & Upgrading Anki on Linux

-The packaged version requires a recent 64 bit Intel/AMD Linux, and common libraries like libwayland-client and systemd.
+The packaged version requires a recent 64 bit Intel/AMD Linux with glibc, and common libraries like libwayland-client and systemd.
 If you are on a different architecture, or a barebones Linux distro, you will not be able to use the packaged version, but you may be able to use the Python wheels instead.

 On recent Ubuntu installations, please use the following before installing: